mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of other worlds in the system.

-Kamsii is also the site of sizeable Hiver, Droyne and most recently K’kree enclaves.
+Kamsii is also the site of sizeable Hiver, Droyne and most recently K'kree enclaves.
 While these are ostensibly tourist attractions of a sort, the government is careful to nurture relationships with each of them in an effort to prevent their inhabitants from feeling like